The Procurement Academy

 - For new employees who require purchasing authority and are waiting to take the next set of Procurement Academy classes to be scheduled.

-- For employees with Level II or III certifications that are about to expire and are waiting to take DGS-sponsored classes required for recertification.
+- For employees with Level II or III certifications that are about to expire and are waiting to take OPPM-sponsored classes required for recertification.

 In either case, the term of a Provisional Certification cannot exceed 1 year.